 Disasters can come in many forms like tornadoes, forest wildfires, quakes, hurricanes, snowstorms, and epidemics.
 These may leave you with no access to a food source and seldom for a limited amount of time.
 Almost any food you can think of can be freeze-dried.
 Emergency preparedness is becoming more and more critical.
 Having an equipped emergency kit with survival and emergency meals are necessary.

 The huge market for ready-to-eat food commodities among consumers has considerably grown the demand for freeze-dried goods.
 There has been a race in the business for all sorts of preserved food because of the increasingly hectic lifestyles.
-This has resulted in heightened interest for quick meals and convenience food.
-That is why a perfect solution to this problem is freeze drying.
+This has resulted in heightened interest in quick meals and convenience food.
+That is why a perfect solution to this problem is freeze-drying.
 The rising focus on new product improvement in freeze-dried forms is one of the freshest trends that will gain friction in the freeze-dried foods market in the upcoming years.

 So, IS freeze-drying the best food preservation method?

 Yes and no, the answer lays in you.
 It is an investment, for sure, but if you use it more often, you’ll have more benefits than other preservation methods can give you.
 Most importantly, you will keep the nutrients (vitamins, minerals, antioxidants, etc.) in your food, which other methods don’t.